 We partner with Trip Mate to offer our families with an optional Travel Protection Plan (which includes primary medical coverage) for those who choose to purchase it.
 Visit Trip Assure Insurance to learn more about the plan and to view the plan document.

 Visas depend on both your nationality and the particular country you will be visiting.
 It is ultimately your responsibility to make sure you meet the entry and exit requirements for each country, but we are here to help.
-Rustic Pathways partners with G3 Visas to make this process as easy as possible.
-We’ll send you information after enrolling about how you can get a visa with G3’s help.
+To make this process easier for you, however, Rustic Pathways partners CIBT Visas.
+We will provide you with more information once you’ve enrolled.
 Until then, check out Everything You Need to Know About Tourist Visas for more information.

 Students traveling internationally from the United States will need a passport.
 And many countries require that your passport be valid for at least six months from your return date.
 Renewing or obtaining a new passport can take six to eight weeks, but can be done in less than two weeks if necessary.
 Learn more by reading our post How to Get a U.S. Passport in 2 Weeks or Less.